namx-holi/CustomSSH/README.md

 ## Notes
-Currently only certain easy to implement algorithms are available.
-To get the ssh client to use these, use
+Currently not all required algorithms are implemented, though enough are implemented to be able to find a match most of the time.
+To force the client to use some of the easier algorithms if there isn't a match, this command can be used to connect instead
 ```sh
 ssh -vv -p 2222 user@127.0.0.1 -oKexAlgorithms=diffie-hellman-group14-sha1 -oCiphers=aes128-cbc
 ```